 FCC proposes Suicide Prevention Hotline change to 3-digit code

-The Federal Communication Commission (FCC) recently proposed changing the National Suicide Prevention Hotline from a 10-digit 800 number (1-800-273-8255) to a three-digit number 9-8-8.
-The proposal to assign 988 will undergo a short period of public comment before the commission takes an official vote on the measure.
+The Federal Communication Commission (FCC) unanimously approved a proposal to change the National Suicide Prevention Hotline from a 10-digit 800 number (1-800-273-8255) to a three-digit number 9-8-8.
+The proposal to assign 988 is now open for public comment, and soon the rulemaking process will begin.
+The proposal could be implemented in 18 months.

 Recognizing the need to make it easier to access potentially life-saving resources, Congress tasked the FCC with analyzing the effectiveness of the current 10-digit National Suicide Prevention Hotline and to examine the feasibility of designating a simple, easy to remember three-digit dialing code.